Baggage Shipping to United Arab Emirates

 Important United Arab Emirates Customs Information

-Customers will be required to provide a passport image in the name of the receiver on their order to assist with customs clearance.
-In addition, shipments valued over 1000 AED will require a copy of the Residence or Employment Visa of the receiver to gain relief from duty and taxes.
+Customers will be required to complete a packing list detailing the contents of their shipment.
+In addition, shipments valued over 300 AED will require a copy of the receiver's passport, as well as their Residence or Employment Visa to gain relief from duty and taxes.
 Documents in the shipper's name will be rejected by customs.

-Shipments of Personal Effects may also incur a clearance fee of 70-100 AED depending on the service used, which is paid upon delivery.
+Shipments of Personal Effects may also incur an additional clearance fee of 70-100 AED depending on the service used, which is paid upon delivery.

 General Customs Information